Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Computational results

 The magnitude of the on-site and nearest-neighbor electron-electron repulsion is given in Table\,\ref{table:GeTe_results}, as is the phonon-induced renormalization of these.
-Here we give the values for the top valence band within the active space.
+Here we give the intra-band values for the top valence band within the active space, however, similar to the case of MgO, the inter-band phonon-mediated interactions are found to be of comparable magnitude.
 Despite the anisotropic character of the system, the values of these quantities do not significantly change depending on the spatial direction, we therefore only give the values for the in-plane interactions for brevity.
 The first striking observation from the results of Table\,\ref{table:GeTe_results} is that the on-site Coulomb repulsion $U^{el}=1.102$\,eV is strongly renormalized by phonons, leading to a total interaction of $U^{tot}=U^{el}+U^{ph}=0.229$\,eV in the static limit, \emph{i.e.} amounting to a $79$\% reduction of the electronic repulsion due to phonon screening.
-The second interesting observation is that the total phonon-induced attraction between nearest neighbor sites, due to the combined effects of short-range and long-range electron-phonon coupling, is equal to $V^{ph,st,tot}=V^{ph,st,\mathcal{S}}+V^{ph,st,\mathcal{L}}=-0.171$\,eV, which will not only completely screen out the repulsive electron-electron term $V^{el}=0.118$\,eV, but will even result in an overall attractive interaction of $V^{el}+V^{ph,st,tot}=-0.053$\,eV in the static limit.
+The second interesting observation is that the total phonon-induced attraction between nearest neighbor sites, due to the combined effects of short-range and long-range electron-phonon coupling, is equal to $V^{ph,st,tot}=V^{ph,st,\mathcal{S}}+V^{ph,st,\mathcal{L}}=-0.166$\,eV, which will not only completely screen out the repulsive electron-electron term $V^{el}=0.118$\,eV, but will even result in an overall attractive interaction of $V^{el}+V^{ph,st,tot}=-0.048$\,eV in the static limit.